aaghamohammadi/aaghamohammadi/README.md

-### Hi there 👋, I'm Alireza Aghamohammadi
+### I'm Alireza Aghamohammadi

 ### I'm a Software Engineer and YouTuber @ GolemCourse.
 - I consult teams to help them implement and deploy successful CI/CD pipelines in their companies.
 - I hold a Ph.D. in Software Engineering from the Sharif University of Technology, ranked as the top technical university in Iran.
-- I'm a Python developer with 10+ years of experience
+- I'm a highly experienced Python developer with over 10 years of professional experience in this field.
-- I am a guest lecturer at the department of computer science and engineering
+- I'm honored to serve as a guest lecturer at the Department of Computer Science and Engineering.
 - I create software engineering content on YouTube, which has amassed over 130,000 views, 4,400 watch time hours, and 2,150 subscribers.